getdish/dish/docs/tom.md

-- fix test `// TODO @tom`
+- general ordering of importance here:
+  - lets get a subset working well:
     - admin panel for crawling a specific subset of results
-  - for now i'm looking at:
+      - for now i'm thinking limit it to SF + cuisine/dish:
         - vietnamese: pho, banh xeo, banh mi
         - mexican: taco, guacamole, salsa
+    - fix/add final crawlers (google, uber eats, caviar?) on subset
+  - further small ratio fixes (add the priority option, set it to dish by default, maybe deprioritize base ranking when dish active)
+  - run through early user experience:
+    - login/signup/onboarding fixing any bugs
+    - see if any easy bugs to fix on user profiles
+  - product focused fixes from your previous runthrough
+    - any major fixes for breakdowns (especially focused on subset)
+  - gpt3 better summaries
+  - getting ready for v2 homepage
+    - mapbox boundaries
+    - how boundaries work with tilejson / tilejson viability research
+  - android setup
+  - a script to export images into labeled folders for ML training
+  - fix test `// TODO @tom`

 # ranking